bjlkeng/bjlkeng.github.io/source/posts/iterative-summarization-using-llms.rst

   **Figure 1: Length of response from LLM's for iterative summarization across {gpt-4o, gpt-3.5-turbo} and temperatures of {0.0, 0.5, 1.0}.**

-What seems obvious is that most of the LLM's converged to a pretty short response.
-Here's an example from :code:`gpt-4o_42_0.5`:
+In the first iteration, the LLM drops a lot of bytes cutting the size down by more than half in all cases.
+Across almost all runs, the LLM's converged to a pretty short response.
+Here's an example from :code:`gpt-4o_42_0.5` run:

     The author, an AI and data science expert affiliated with BorealisAI and the University of Toronto, blends their professional knowledge with